burlinson/AI/_posts/2025-04-13-Commodized-AI-AI-First.md

   - Small Language Models
 author: Tony Burlinson
 ---
 The AI divide isn't between the firms that use AI and those that don't.
-The real divide is between firms that are playing with commodity AI solutions and those that are building AI-First platforms to create proprietary growth engines.
+The real divide is between firms that are playing with commodity AI solutions and those that are building strategic AI-First platforms to create proprietary growth engines.

 Differentiating between **Commoditized AI** and **Strategic AI** is a critical first step for firms that want to adopt an AI-First strategy.
 Understanding where to invest capital for **Strategic AI-First** solutions, versus where to simply "plug into the AI bandwagon", are some the biggest technology decisions facing corporations.